2002-2008 St Andrews Primary School, Enfield

 I work at the Human Genetics Unit, which is part of the Institute of Genetics and Molecular Medicine (IGMM), which is part of the University of Edinburgh (very complicated I know!).
 My institute is in the north of the city just next to a hospital, which is useful as our research is mostly focused on health and disease.
 The building is massive and used to be three buildings which they have stuck together with bridges so when I first worked here I used to get lost all the time.

-About Me: I live in Edinburgh in a flat with some of my scientist friends.
+I live in Edinburgh in a flat with some of my scientist friends.
 I like cooking, sewing and exploring.

-My Work: I study cells to understand more about what happens to them when they are damaged, to try and turn these damage control pathways back on in people with cancer.
+I study cells to understand more about what happens to them when they are damaged, to try and turn these damage control pathways back on in people with cancer.